 Moreton Bay Colony had a very early contact history with wordlists collected in the 1820's by the convict Pamphlett and the explorer Thomas Mitchell.
 The above image is an extract of a vocabulary list recorded by Edward Finch in 1842 at Moreton Bay.
 Unfortunately the name of the particular language is not recorded but is believed to be from Yugara or Turubul.

-In 1841, Eipper compiled a report on the German Mission at Nundah which included the above vocabulary; Eipper also identifies the following tribes: Amity Point, Malurbine and Moppe’s tribes on the right bank of the river and the Duke of York’s, Pine River, Ninge Ninge, Umpie Boang and Yun Monday tribes (Eipper, pp. 4-5).
+In 1841, Christopher Eipper compiled a report on the German Mission at Nundah which included the above vocabulary; Eipper also identified the following tribes: Amity Point, Malurbine and Moppe’s tribes on the right bank of the river and the Duke of York’s, Pine River, Ninge Ninge, Umpie Boang and Yun Monday tribes (Eipper, pp. 4-5).
 This document is one of the first accounts of the different tribes who lived in the Greater Brisbane Area.

 While historically there has been much written about the Aboriginal peoples of the Greater Brisbane area, there still exists uncertainty around languages and dialects as well as their structure and relationship.
 Furthermore, there is even greater ambiguity surrounding the boundaries and extent these languages and dialects were originally spoken.
 Meston, Ridley, Welsby, Lauterer and others debated the nature of Brisbane/Moreton Bay languages, often quite publicly in the pages of the Moreton Bay Courier and other newspapers of the time.
 In March 1891, Dr Joseph Lauterer read a paper at the Royal Society of Queensland meeting on the 'Yerongpan Dialect of the Sandy Country between Brisbane and Ipswich', from present-day Yerongpilly and Rocklea region - the extract above also included a short vocabulary list which was promptly disputed by Meston!